Nkonge Solar Power Station

-Xsabo Lira Solarline (50MW), which is also part of The Xsabo Group, will become the largest solar power plant in Sub-Saharan Africa, outside of South Africa, when its anticipated commissioning takes place on 31 December 2024.
+Xsabo Lira Solarline (50MW), which is also part of The Xsabo Group, will become the largest solar power plant in Sub-Saharan Africa, outside of South Africa, when its anticipated commissioning takes place on 31 December 2025.

 Location

-The power station is located in Nkonge Village, Bukuya Parish, in Mubende District, in Uganda's Buganda Region.
-The town of Bukuya, where the parish headquarters are located, is approximately 118 km by road north-west of Kampala, the country's capital and largest city.
+The power station is located in Nkonge Village, Bukuya Parish, in Kasanda District, in Uganda's Buganda Region.
+This is approximately 118 km by road north-west of Kampala, the country's capital and largest city.

 Overview

 The power station has a 20 megawatt capacity.
 Its output will be sold directly to the Uganda Electricity Transmission Company Limited for integration into the national grid.
 The power will be evacuated via a substation near the station.

 Developers

 The power station is being developed by the company that owns it, which is Xsabo Nkonge Solarline Limited of The Xsabo Group, who successfully developed the 20 megawatt Kabulasoke Solar Power Station.

 According to official public pronouncements by the Government of the Republic of Uganda, in particular the Electricity Regulatory Authority (ERA) and the Office of Uganda’s Vice President Edward Kiwanuka Ssekandi, as well as several interviews with Dr David Alobo, the owner and CEO/Managing Director of The Xsabo Group and the involved Local Governments of the Republic of Uganda, Xsabo plans to construct five solar power stations in different parts of Uganda with total capacity of 150 megawatts, at a budgeted cost of US$200 million.
 The five solar power stations are going to be developed in tandem, one after the other.